alphagov/paas-cf-conduit/README.md

 ![alt text][logo]

-The cloudfoundry cli plugin for that makes it easy to directly connect to your remote service instances.
+The cloudfoundry cli plugin that makes it easy to directly connect to your remote service instances.

 ## Features